-Walmart Canada wanted to significantly improve their online store experience for users by delivering an immersive, responsive web presence across smartphones, tablets and laptops.
-Simon Rodrigue, WalMart Canada’s VP of eCommerce, also wanted to cut or maintain backend costs, while gaining flexibility and scalability.
-To do this he knew Walmart Canada would need:
+Walmart Canada wanted to significantly improve the online store experience for users by delivering an immersive, responsive web presence across smartphones, tablets, and laptops.
+The company also wanted to optimize the cost of its backend infrastructure, while gaining flexibility and scalability.

-We chose Scala, Akka and Play Framework because we recognized that we needed to switch to a Reactive development environment and decouple critical components in order to allow for faster development and better scalability.
-With the help from Lightbend and Razorfish, we dramatically improved our performance on mobile devices and saved money by moving to commodity hardware that allowed to scale on demand and stop building for peak loads.Simon Rodrigue VP of eCommerce at Walmart Canada.
+Simon Rodrigue comments: “We chose Akka Platform from Lightbend because we recognized that we needed to switch to a reactive development environment and decouple critical components in order to allow for faster development and better scalability.
+With help from Lightbend, we dramatically improved our performance on mobile devices and saved money by moving to commodity hardware that allowed us to scale on demand instead of building for peak loads.”

-- A faster and cheaper development process: “The Walmart and Razorfish development teams were able to function in a far more agile fashion.
-Startup time for a developer on Play was roughly 7x less than for Walmart Canada’s legacy code environment.
-Using Play reduced development times by 2x to 3x, according to Razorfish lead architect Ankur Mathur.
+The move to Scala and Akka Platform enables a faster and cheaper development process, as Rodrigue testifies: “The Walmart and SapientRazorfish development teams were able to function in a far more agile fashion.
+Startup time for a developer working on the Akka codebase was roughly seven times less than for Walmart Canada’s legacy code environment.”

-- Easy integration and minimal interruption.
-Because Scala runs natively on all Java application servers and integrates seamlessly with legacy Java stacks, the Razorfish team was able to gracefully integrate the new architectural components with Oracle ATG and Endeca with no significant disruption.
+Finally, because Scala runs natively on all Java application servers and integrates seamlessly with Walmart’s legacy Java stack, the SapientRazorfish team was able to gracefully integrate the new architectural components with the company’s existing systems.

-We saw immediate improvements as the Scala stack came online that translated into faster response times and higher conversion rate.
-The bottom line – switching to Scala was good for our bottom line.Simon Rodrigue VP of eCommerce at Walmart Canada.
+Rodrigue concludes: “We saw immediate improvements as the Scala stack came online that translated into faster response times and higher conversion rate.
+The bottom line is that switching to Scala was good for our bottom line.”